nuaware/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 * Leander Janssen
 * Engineer / Instructor
+* +20 years of experience in IT
+* Favorite Text Editor: vscode & vim

 ???
 * Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.